 Anchoring the mall's west wing, the enormous Fall of Atlantis fountain features creepily lifelike animatronic figures who star in a 10-minute, pyrotechnics-packed show about the mythical island city.
 Shows begin on the hour from 11 a.m. to 11 p.m. daily; admission is free.
 The fountain stands in the Roman Great Hall, a rotunda that also touts a wraparound video screen and a 50,000-gallon aquarium filled with tropical fish and rays.
 Need to kill time before the Atlantis show?
 Browse the hall's Martin Lawrence Galleries, where you'll covet Dalí lithographs, Warhol screen prints and plenty of other fine art you can't afford.

-The Shoppes at Mandalay Place , on a sky bridge connecting Mandalay Bay and the Luxor, offers restaurants and an assortment of shops.
-Fans of pop culture memorabilia will love browsing The Art of Music gallery, which deals in autographed movie posters, album covers and sports collectibles.
+The Shoppes at Mandalay Place, on a sky bridge connecting Mandalay Bay and the Luxor, offers restaurants and an assortment of shops.
+Located in the heart of The Shoppes is Karma and Luck where you can find handmade jewelry, and home décor that will transform your spirit and your space.
 The store has a branch at The Mirage as well.

 Under a faux blue sky, more than 70 specialty stores and restaurants line a replica of a Venetian canal at the Grand Canal Shoppes of The Venetian (3377 Las Vegas Blvd.
 S.).
 “Streetmosphere” singers, actors and musicians, in addition to the Venetian Living Statues and The Venetian Trio, perform daily.
 Next door at the Venetian’s sister hotel, The Palazzo (3325 Las Vegas Blvd.
 S.), The Shoppes at the Palazzo are home to Bottega Veneta, Christian Louboutin and Barneys New York.